 Avissinias Square is the central square of Monastiraki.
 Here you will find a wide range of rare furniture, antiques and the copies of antiques, and a variety of used items.
 Moreover, you will find old wardrobes, bookcases, frames, mirrors, antique office tables, tables, gramophone records and musical instruments.
 Come early if you want to shop.
 Noon is the best time to come if you want to take a look around.
 You can have a glass of Greek wine or ouzo with Greek snacks - called mezedes - in one of the small shops of the square, and observe the bustle of the bazaar.

-A distinctive Athens street, connects Hadrian’s library with the Thissio metro station.
-In the neoclassical one-floor or two-floor buildings are shops with traditional items, and antique shops.
-Street-sellers sell their ware here Sundays.
-You will find here cafes and small fashionable restaurants with a unique view of the archaeological area of the Ancient Agora.
+A distinctive Athens street connects Hadrian’s library with the Thissio metro station.
+In the neoclassical one-floor or two-floor buildings lining the street are shops with traditional items, and antiques.
+Street-sellers sell their wares here on Sundays.
+Here you will find cafes and small fashionable restaurants with a unique view of the archaeological area of the Ancient Agora.

 Text: Jorgos and Wendy Nikolidakis - Text edited by Katrina Butzer